OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

   .. prop:: DCPSBidirGIOP=<boolean>
     :default: ``1`` (enabled)

-    .. note:: This key is only applicable when using :ref:`inforepo-disc`.
+    .. note:: This property is only applicable when using :ref:`inforepo-disc`.

     Use TAO's BiDirectional GIOP feature for interaction with the :ref:`inforepo`.
     With BiDir enabled, fewer sockets are needed since the same socket can be used for both client and server roles.